Michael McDermott (musician)

-Michael McDermott (born August 24, 1968) is an American singer-songwriter from Chicago, Illinois, United States.
+Michael McDermott (born August 24, 1968) is an American singer-songwriter.
 His music is enjoyed by Stephen King, who wrote liner notes for one of McDermott's albums.

 Career

 1991: Record deal & 620 W. Surf

 McDermott started performing in Chicago coffeehouses in the early 1990s, incorporating elements of Irish music into an American folk rock sound.
 He was signed by Brian Koppelman to Giant Records; his 1991 single A Wall I Must Climb from the album 620 W. Surf reached No. 34 on the Billboard Mainstream Rock tracks chart.

 McDermott released several albums in the 1990s and toured extensively behind them.
 His lyrics were quoted in the Stephen King books Insomnia, and in the book Rose Madder, one of the characters constantly wears a shirt of his that reads "I'm in love with a girl called Rain".

 1996: Michael McDermott

 In January 1996, McDermott released his 3rd major label album: the self-titled Michael McDermott.
-The album's liner notes were written by super-fan Stephen King, who opined about the prior album: “My first listen to Gethsemane is one of the great events of my life as a rock music fan.
-It wasn’t so much the record itself, good as it was, as the man on the record.
-Not since I first heard Bruce Springsteen singing ‘Rosalita’ had I heard someone who excited me so much as a listener, who turned my dials so high, who just made me feel so fucking happy to have ears.”
+The album's liner notes were written by super-fan Stephen King, who opined about the prior album: "My first listen to Gethsemane is one of the great events of my life as a rock music fan.
+It wasn't so much the record itself, good as it was, as the man on the record.
+Not since I first heard Bruce Springsteen singing 'Rosalita' had I heard someone who excited me so much as a listener, who turned my dials so high, who just made me feel so fucking happy to have ears."